Are you in Rome? Would you like to know what to do and where to eat in Piazza Farnese? Then this article is for you.

 Where to eat in Piazza Farnese

 If you’re walking around in the morning, stop at the market in Campo de’ Fiori and taste a sample of our best seasonal fruit or vegetables.
-Remember that in Rome you don’t need to buy water all the time, if you have an empty bottle you can always refill it at the Nasone, the small fountains from which you can always drink (and, in this case, are useful even to wash your fruit).
+Remember that in Rome you don’t need to buy water all the time.
+If you have an empty bottle you can always refill it at the Nasone, the small fountains with fresh running water.

 If you want to have dinner, you can’t leave this area without a taste of the best pasta carbonara of Rome at La Carbonara (Piazza Campo de’ Fiori).

-If it’s very hot outside, you should go get yourself one of the most particular and tasty gelato of Rome at Punto Gelato (Via dei Pettinari 43), where the strange recipes invented by the Chef and owner Günther, will make you fall in love with Italian gelato and will make you understand the differences between gelato and ice cream.
+Don’t miss one of the best gelato of Rome at Punto Gelato (Via dei Pettinari 43), where the strange recipes invented by the Chef and owner Günther, will make you fall in love with Italian gelato and will make you understand the differences between gelato and ice cream.

 How to reach it